 Flight equipment held for operating leases, including aircraft, is stated at cost less accumulated depreciation and impairment.
 Costs incurred in the acquisition of aircraft or related leases are included in the cost of the flight equipment and depreciated over the useful life of the equipment or term of the related lease.
 In instances where the purchase price includes additional consideration which can be allocated to the value of an acquired lease containing above market terms, such allocated cost is recognized as an intangible lease premium which is amortized over the term of the related lease.
 The cost of improvements to flight equipment are normally expensed unless the improvement materially increases the long-term value of the flight equipment or extends the useful life of the flight equipment.
-In instances where the increased value benefits the existing lease, such capitalized cost is depreciated over the life of the assets' useful life, based on 25 years from the date of manufacture, using the straight-line method to the estimated residual value.
-The current estimates for residual values and actual experience may result in future impairments of aircraft and/or additional gains or losses upon disposal.
+In instances where the increased value benefits the existing lease, such capitalized cost is depreciated over the life of the lease.
+Otherwise, the capitalized cost is depreciated over the remaining useful life of the aircraft.
+Flight equipment acquired is depreciated over the assets' useful life, based on 25 years from the date of manufacture, using the straight-line method to the estimated residual value.
+The current estimates for residual (salvage) values for most aircraft types are 15% of original manufacture cost.
+Differences between our estimates of useful lives and residual values and actual experience may result in future impairments of aircraft and/or additional gains or losses upon disposal.
 We review residual values of aircraft periodically based on our knowledge of current residual values and residual value trends to determine if they are appropriate and record adjustments as necessary.